ruturajbhaskarnawale/campus/readme.md

 * **🔐 Student-Only Authentication:** Restricted access using university email verification (.edu) to ensure a verified student user base.
 * **🧠 Smart Skill Matching (USP):** Users can filter the project feed to find opportunities that match their specific skills (e.g., "Python", "Unity", "React").
 * **🛡️ AI Content Moderator (Innovation):** Integrated Machine Learning (NLP) engine that analyzes post content in real-time and automatically blocks toxic or bullying language before it is published.
+* **� Unified Search & Advanced Filters:** Powerful search engine to find People, Projects, and Posts with granular filters for skills, department, and university year.
+* **📈 Activity Heatmap:** GitHub-style contribution tracking on user profiles to showcase consistency and dedication.
-* **📱 Cross-Platform UI:** Built with React Native to run smoothly on both iOS and Android, featuring a premium glassmorphism design system.
+* **�📱 Cross-Platform UI:** Built with React Native to run smoothly on both iOS and Android, featuring a premium glassmorphism design system.
 * **📅 Scheduling System:** Plan and schedule project announcements for optimal visibility.
-* **📊 Profile Analytics:** Track profile visits and engagement with interactive charts.
+* **� Smart Notifications:** Real-time system for tracking new followers, likes, project applications, and system alerts.
 * **💬 Real-Time Messaging:** Instant collaboration with team members.

 ---